jimangel/jimangel.io/content/posts/2019-06-26-automated-vcsa-vcenter-install.md

 cover:
   image: /img/automated-vcenter-featured.jpg

-aliases:
-- "/post/automated-vcsa-vcenter-install/"
+slug: "automated-vcsa-vcenter-install"
 ---

-This post is an extention of my [ESXi setup]({{< ref "/posts/2018-06-10-automated-esxi-6.7-u2-zero-touch-install/index.md" >}}), usually what I do after the host is up.
+This post is an extension of my [ESXi setup]({{< ref "/posts/2018-06-10-automated-esxi-6.7-u2-zero-touch-install/index.md" >}}), usually what I do after the host is up.

 We will use a file to automate 100% of the configuration.